Until the nineties, houses probably had just one device with a screen: the TV.

 In the last twenty years, however, technology has brought into our lives an increasing number of devices with screens: computers, smartphones, tablets, even watches.

 At the same time, the forerunner of these devices with screen, the television, has evolved its technology, dimensions and design.

 Today a TV buyer is quite informed on the differences between one device and another.
 Often his choice is affected or even affects the design of the spaces of the house.

 On the one hand, the purchases of electronic material has become an online experience, requiring a perfect undertanding of the right dimensions of any item before the purchase.

 On the other hand, more and more applications, such as motorized tv lifts, require knowledge of the right dimensions of the TV to obtain the best technical and aesthetic results.

 The screens carried huge changes to our everyday life.
 However, there is an element, linked to the origins of TV, that has survived the screens evolution: the use of the inches to represent the screen size.

 Over time everyone, from the industry professional to the housewife, to the teenager who buys his first mobile phone, have acquired the ability to link a size in inches to an actual screen dimension.

 How many of the consumers who go to an electronics store – with the intention of buying a 6-inch smartphone, a 13 or 17-inch computer, or a 65-inch TV – are aware or interested to the fact that one inch is equivalent to 2.54 centimeters or that the inches measure the diagonal of the screen?

-It’s important to stress that this table refers to TVs with an aspect ratio of 16:9, and the measures here contained are very generic: for more specific data, we advice you to consult the technical data sheet provided by the manufacturer.
+This table refers to TVs with an aspect ratio of 16:9, and the measures here contained are very generic: for more specific data, please consult the data sheet provided by the manufacturer.